 The overall objective of the Company's executive compensation program is to compensate members of management in a manner that most effectively incentivizes them to maximize shareholder value without taking undue financial risks.
 At the same time, the executive compensation program is intended to enable the Company to attract and retain the executive talent needed to grow and advance the strategic interests of an increasingly larger and more complex entity.
-In an environment where (i) the number of traditional gaming venues has grown exponentially in the U.S. and abroad over the last decade (both increasing the number of competitors and reducing the potential upside from future domestic expansion), (ii) alternatives such as gaming REITs and spin-offs, as well as private equity investment, are beginning to proliferate and (iii) internet gaming, social gaming and fantasy sports are gaining in popularity, the competition for executive talent in our industry has grown sharply.
+In an environment where (i) the number of traditional gaming venues has grown exponentially in the U.S. and abroad over the last decade (increasing both the number of business competitors and competitors for talent, as well as reducing the potential upside from future domestic expansion), (ii) alternatives such as gaming REITs and spin-offs, as well as private equity investment, are continuing to proliferate and (iii) internet gaming, social gaming and fantasy sports are rapidly gaining in popularity, the competition for executive talent in our industry has grown sharply.
 These factors are specifically contemplated in the Company's compensation objectives, which are to:

-- Align executive pay opportunities with shareholder value creation; - · Create a pay for performance compensation program that will appropriately reward management for operational and strategic development success; and - Attract and retain the best possible management team for the Company to increase shareholder value and maintain the Company's credibility in the capital markets.
+- Align executive pay opportunities with shareholder value creation; - Create a pay for performance compensation program that will appropriately reward management for operational and strategic development success; - Attract and retain the best possible management team for the Company to increase shareholder value and maintain the Company's credibility in the capital markets.